-Cartographic Section is comprised of a small team of experienced mapping
+Geospatial Information Section (formerly Cartographic Section) is comprised of a team of experienced mapping

 and GIS specialists.
-It is equipped to undertake a range of cartographic
+It is equipped to undertake a range of geospatial and cartographic

 services related to the work of the Secretariat, including the preparation